 Growing up in a blue collar environment, I was a bit of a mystery to my family, and discouraged from wasting time 'playing' at art.
-I did take art at Beck as one of Mary Redkop's art home room crew, but in spite of her encouragement I took the route expected by my background and 'got a job'.
+(You'll starve to death in a garret!)
+I did take art at Beck as one of Mary Redkop's home room art geeks, but in spite of her encouragement I took the route expected by my background, got married... had kids... got a job.

-I found every excuse, to paint: murals on the walls of our house, the fence, the trailer, gifts for friends, etc. etc.
+Even so I found every excuse, to make art: murals on the walls in our house, painting gifts for friends, etc. etc.

 With the encouragement of a friend I entered the Western Fair Fine Art Competition in 2004, and won.
-Taking that as a sign from above, I shed my box, took every workshop and lesson I could find, and the rest, as they say, is history.
+I took every workshop and lesson I could find, and the rest, as they say, is history.